jshawl/peanut-butter-and-jelly/05-mvc-with-rails/rails-sessions-and-auth/readme.md

 ```

 ### Before actions

+-- This is a lot!
+I too think it's useful - just a lot of concepts coming in.

 We'll tighten up this app even more by making it so you can't see **anything** unless you've logged in.